Communal Pondering in a Noisy World

 [music: “What You Love You Must Love Now” by The Six Parts Seven]

-Ms. Tippett: Marilyn Nelson is a professor emerita of English at the University of Connecticut, and a chancellor of the Academy of American Poets.
-She was awarded the 2012 Frost Medal, the Poetry Society of America’s most prestigious award, for “distinguished lifetime achievement in poetry.”
+Marilyn Nelson is a professor emerita of English at the University of Connecticut, and a former chancellor of the Academy of American Poets.
+She was awarded the Frost Medal, the Poetry Society of America’s most prestigious award, for “distinguished lifetime achievement in poetry.”

-Her books include The Fields of Praise, Faster Than Light, and How I Discovered Poetry.
-I interviewed her as part of the inaugural Faith in Literature Festival at the University of North Carolina, Asheville; a partnership with public radio station WCQS Asheville and the Wake Forest School of Divinity.
+Her books include The Fields of Praise and most recently, The Meeting House.
+Her upcoming children’s picture book is about social justice and the power of introverts.
+It’s called Lubaya’s Quiet Roar and you can preorder it now.
+I interviewed Marilyn Nelson as part of the inaugural Faith in Literature Festival at the University of North Carolina, Asheville; a partnership with public radio station WCQS Asheville and the Wake Forest School of Divinity.

 [music: “What You Love You Must Love Now” by The Six Parts Seven]